24-Feb-2017, 08:40 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Gilbert's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Gilbert, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-He may outgrow toys, books and friends at an alarming rate of speed.
-This is not callousness or carelessness, but the expression of a vivid inner world which is constantly generating new futures and opportunities.
-For him the real joy is in the anticipation; the reality, [...]
+Just close the bedroom door and let him live with his own mess; as he grows up, he will soon begin to take more responsibility because beauty matters to him.
+Throwing about the word "selfish" is also not helpful.
+This child is not selfish.
+He is capable of deep and devoted [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Gilbert's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-However, he has a powerful and vigourous personality and must flex his mental and physical muscles regularly to test his strength and prove his potency.
-The poet William Ernest Henley once wrote: "I am the master of my fate, I am the captain of my soul."
-These lines are [...] [..]
-If Gilbert is forced to repress these powerful emotions, he will not become any more adaptable he will simply learn how to exercise control over others through manipulation.
-Sometimes he may not be an easy child to understand, for he is by nature very private and touchy.
-Try not [...]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Gilbert's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality.
+Gilbert possesses a fiery, brave and willful spirit.
+In early childhood he will instinctively oppose all restrictions and will stubbornly strive to impose his wishes and needs on the outside world.
+Parents would be wise not to expect a sweet, well-behaved little angel [...] [..]
+Nevertheless he needs to be allowed to express what he experiences without being made to feel ashamed or "bad".
+Objectivity can be learned as he gets older, but deep humiliation may take a lifetime to heal.
+If Gilbert is forced to repress these powerful emotions, he will [...]
 Hidden traits [..]
-In early childhood his defences have not yet formed.
 But as he gets older he is likely to hide his cyclical bouts of timidity and confusion because he feels so ashamed of them.
-Gilbert is his own worst critic, sometimes expecting heroic feats of himself when in fact he [...]
+Gilbert is his own worst critic, sometimes expecting heroic feats of himself when in fact he needs to relax and make a normal human mess of things.
+If [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future